hashicorp/terraform-provider-azurerm/DEVELOPER.md

 You must run `Developing the Provider` commands in `bash` because `sh` scrips are invoked as part of these.

 You may hit issues with `make build` telling you every file needs to be formatted as a result of line endings.
 To avoid this issue set your git config using `git config --global core.autocrlf false`.
-The will tell git to use the source `LF` rather than the Windows default of `CRLF`.
+This will tell git to use the source `LF` rather than the Windows default of `CRLF`.

 You may get errors when cloning the repository on Windows that end with `Filename too long`.
 To avoid this issue set your git config using `git config --system core.longpaths true`.
 This will tell git to allow file names longer than 260 characters which is the default on Windows.